-Eat: When you’ve reached that point where you get a hankering for caffeine, Fifth Chute Coffee in Eganville is a trendy spot to indulge in specialty drinks and heavenly pastries.
-Speaking of pastries, another half hour down the road is Killaloe, the town where the iconic BeaverTails got their start – and yes, they still dish out those nostalgic goodies today.
+If you’re missing your daily caffeine injection, Fifth Chute Coffee in Eganville is a trendy spot to indulge in specialty drinks and heavenly pastries.
+Nearby is the town of Killaloe, where the iconic BeaverTails got their start – and yes, they still dish out those nostalgic goodies today.
 Peckish for lunch?
-Bring your appetite to one of the chip trucks in Barry’s Bay.
-Polka Spudz puts a Polish twist on food truck favourites, like perogie poutine and Polish sausages, while Charlie D’s offers hungry motorists over 16 types of poutine.
+Bring your appetite to Polka Spudz food truck, where you’ll find Polish favourites like like perogie poutine and Polish sausages, or check out Charlie D’s to explore more than 16 types of poutine.

-See: A slight detour off Highway 60 to Bonnechere Caves provides an unforgettable pit stop where you can stretch your legs during a guided tour through underground caves.
+A slight detour off Highway 60 to Bonnechere Caves (check ahead to see if they are open due to COVID-19) provides an unforgettable pit stop where you can stretch your legs during a guided tour through underground caves.
 In Wilno, visit the open-air Polish Kashub Heritage Museum to learn about the first Polish Kashub settlers who made their home in the Ottawa Valley.

 Travellers originating from Kingston or Belleville have a fairly straight route directly north on Highways 62 and 127 through Hastings County, a route loaded with countless options for scheduled or spontaneous stops.

-Eat: Early in your trip you will pass through the quaint town of Madoc, where the smell wafting from Hidden Goldmine Bakery will beckon you to pull over for a snack.
-Continuing on through Bancroft you’ll find endless options for lunch – like the chip trucks aplenty just beyond town or homey sit-down restaurants.
-Just before you reach the park, Honey Doo’s Café in Lake St. Peter provides a last chance option for a home cooked meal.
+Early in your trip you will pass through the quaint town of Madoc, where the smell wafting from Hidden Goldmine Bakery will beckon you to pull over for a snack.
+Before you reach Algonquin Park, the Sun Run Cafe in Maynooth offers last chance option for a home cooked meal.
 Bonus: In Bancroft you can load up your cooler with beer from Bancroft Brewing Co. for later!

 The approach from the western side of the park is connected to Peterborough and the eastern GTA by Highway 35, which winds around the picturesque lakes of Haliburton County and right through the town of Minden.

-See: Stretch your legs by taking a short hike to Hawk Lake Log Chute, a log chute dating back to 1861 which is now the only of its kind in Ontario.
-Or in Dorset, you can feel the burn while you climb the 132 metre high Dorset Lookout Tower for the best views of the Algonquin Highlands – a true indicator of the beauty that lies outside the park’s gates.
+Stretch your legs with a short hike to Hawk Lake Log Chute, a log chute dating back to 1861 which is now the only of its kind in Ontario.
+Take a few photos, soak up the sounds, and head on your way!